 Box Office Information: 503-838-8461

-Valley Shakespeare Company to Present Shakespeare’s Classic Comedy A Midsummer’s Night Dream
+Valley Shakespeare Company to Present Moliere’s Classic Comedy Tartuffe.

 Performances will be Free to Public

-Valley Shakespeare Company at Western Oregon University will present Shakespeare’s most popular comedy, A Midsummer’s Night Dream, free to the public, on the Leinwand outdoor stage on the campus of WOU at the end of July.
+Valley Shakespeare Company at Western Oregon University will present Moliere’s hysterical comedy Tartuffe free to the public, on the Leinwand outdoor stage on the campus of WOU at the end of July.

-Director David Janoviak has re-set this romantic romp in the Louisiana Bayou during the post-civil war reconstruction period, and it will feature costumes, music and dance from the period.
+Director David Janoviak will produce this comical tale about religious hypocrisy in the period the play was written, the Mid-18th Century, complete with flowing wigs, snuff boxes, puffy sleeves and corsets.
 Additionally, the play will be cast with a combination of student, community and professional actors.

-Valley Shakespeare Company at Western Oregon University will perform Midsummer Night’s Dream Wednesday, July 27 – Saturday, July 30 on the Leinwand outdoor stage outside of Rice Auditorium on the campus of Western Oregon University.
+Valley Shakespeare Company at Western Oregon University will perform Tartuffe Thursday, Friday, Saturday and Sunday July 26, 27, 28, 29 & Thursday, Friday and Saturday August 2, 3, 4 on the Leinwand outdoor stage outside of Rice Auditorium on the campus of Western Oregon University.
 The show will feature lawn seating, so audience members are encouraged to bring blankets and lawn chairs.
 All performances will begin at 8:00PM and are free to the public.
 The running time of the show is approximately 2 hours and fifteen minutes with one intermission.
 The show is appropriate for all ages.
-The Friday, July 29 performance will be interpreted.

 For more information, please contact David Janoviak (Director):